-Finding it difficult to practice for your interview?
+Finding it difficult to practise for your interview?
 We’ve created a range of interview preparation tips, including practical advice, games and tips on how to prepare for the day, covering all interview question types and different learning styles.
-This blog is Part One – stay tuned for Part Two next week!
+This blog is Part One – stay tuned for Part Two soon!

-2. Play games and explain a process aloud to a friend
+2. Play games and explain a process to a friend

 If you’re preparing for an MMI, this will be great communication practice – and is great if you’re an auditory learner.
 Try explaining an activity to a friend or family member as if you were teaching them for the first time.
 Here are a few ideas: